Skip to main content

 UNC Cochlear Implant Research Lab

 Dr. Meg Dillon directs UNC’s Cochlear Implant Research Lab, with her colleagues Drs.
-Meredith Rooth, Lisa Park, Gretta Richter, and Amanda Davis.
+Lisa Park, Gretta Richter, Amanda Sloop, and Samantha Scharf.
 Their current research focuses on outcomes of cochlear implantation in children and adults with residual hearing and unilateral hearing loss, procedures for optimizing mapping procedures, and effects of age at implantation on outcomes.

 More –>